 What does due diligence mean for H&M Group?

-Due diligence is an ongoing process that enables us to identify and address risks in our business, our supply chain and the communities where we operate.
+Due diligence is an ongoing process that enables us to identify and address risks in our own operations, our supply chains and the products or services we sell.
+These could be risks to the environment or to people, including human rights.
 For many years, it has supported our decision making and has been integral to operating a responsible business.

-With several countries like Norway and Germany, as well as the European Union, making transparency a legal requirement, due diligence will only become more important in the future.
+With several countries like Norway and Germany, as well as the European Union, making human rights due diligence a legal requirement, due diligence will only become more important in the future

 Our due diligence process

-We continuously carry out due diligence across our value chain following the process set out by the OECD:
+We continuously carry out due diligence and engage in remediation across our value chain following the process set out by the UNGP and OECD:

 Our stakeholder partnerships and dialogues help us identify potentially adverse impacts to ensure we work in a preventative way.
 Our collaborative approach is key to ensure lasting positive change.